 To save any changes, click OK.

 Specify the classifier function by selecting from the list.

 Enable or disable Resource Governor by selecting or clearing the check box.

-Create or change resource pool configuration by using the grid that is provided.
+Create or change resource pool and external resource pool configuration by using the grid that is provided.
 This grid is populated with information for the predefined internal and default pools.
 Select a pool to work with by clicking the first column in the row for the pool.
 To create a new resource pool, click the row that is prefixed by the asterisk (*).

 Specify the name of the resource pool.

 Specify the guaranteed average CPU bandwidth for all requests in the resource pool when there is CPU contention.
 Range is 0 to 100.